 - Completed 58 units of Journalism coursework toward a B.A. degree.

-This is a complete example of an incomplete degree on a resume, but that doesn’t mean you can’t add more information if you want to.
+This is a complete example of an unfinished degree on a resume, but that doesn’t mean you can’t add more information if you want to.
 If you received honors or awards during the time that you pursued this degree or if your GPA was 3.5 or higher, feel free to include this information as bullet points beneath your degree.
+You may also wish to highlight relevant coursework or academic projects that are relevant to the role you’re pursuing.

 Just keep in mind that resume space is limited and if you have work experience or on-the-job achievements that are more relevant to the role, you might be better off using that space to highlight them instead.